 Whilst Google’s greatest weakness globally has always been that is search results were originally conceived to server English language searches and then have been converted to suit other languages, it is also its greatest competitive opportunity against rival regional search engines.
 Search engines, such as Yandex in Russia or Baidu in China, have not been able to provide effective English searches which has meant losing users to Google because of its ability to work in multiple languages.

 Yandex launched Yandex.com, its own response to the same situation in May of 2010.
 It chose to launch and control its own version and I asked Baidu why they did not take the same approach?
 Kaiser Kuo replied, “Producing our own world-class English-language search would be a non-trivial undertaking.
-At this point, it’s not at all worth the effort when there are other more attractive and sensible options available.”
+At this point, it is not at all worth the effort when there are other more attractive and sensible options available.”
 Baidu have said they are working on search in other languages and not producing results in English saves bandwidth in the reported 12 additional languages they are targeting.

 The deal is only for English language results in China and only for organic results.
-Baidu does not sell a lot of keywords for English search terms at present — which is not surprising since they don’t focus on providing English results.
+Baidu does not sell a lot of keywords for English search terms at present – which is not surprising since they do not focus on providing English results.
 Of course, this situation may change as a result of this deal.

 A number of points are intriguing analysts.
 First, China is the largest internet market in the world with currently 470 million users – a number which represents just one third of the population.
 If China had the same internet penetration as the US, there would be four users online in China for every American online.